MikeHubXP/bakalarka_tiago/README.md

 ## Starting up the programs

-Fot the entire project to work, you need 4 simultaneously running terminal windows, which I will describe below:
+Fot the entire project to work, you need 4 (5 with simulation) simultaneously running terminal windows, which I will describe below:

 1. First window you can launch is a new terminal window to run [alphapose_image_server.py](alphapose_changed/scripts/alphapose_image_server.py) script to start up the image recognition with AlphaPose.
 To run it, simply move to AlphaPose main repository folder and use the following command:
 ```shell